Permalinks has a minor influence on search engine ranking, the importance of a well-structured URL can never be overemphasized.

 You won’t lose out on referral links from other websites and social media shares.
 All traffic from existing links on the web pointing to your pages will automatically redirect to the corresponding 301 redirect pages.

 However, you need plugins to set up and properly manage 301 redirects in WordPress.
-Several SEO plugins let you do this effortlessly.
+Several SEO plugins make this effortless.

-WordPress SEO plugins like Rank Math and AIOSEO have 301 and other types of redirects built-in to their plugins.
+WordPress SEO plugins, such as Rank Math and AIOSEO, have 301 and other types of redirects built into their plugins.
 This plugin lets you manage redirects more efficiently.

-Still, if you want to use dedicated redirect plugins, I recommend the Redirection plugin from John Godley more helpful.
+Still, if you want to use dedicated redirect plugins, I recommend the Redirection plugin by John Godley for added help.
 You can download it from your WordPress admin plugin area.

 If you want to change your site’s URL or permalink structure, go to WordPress admins and hover on Settings; in the menu, click Permalink.
 Then, select your preferred URL pattern from the available options and click save.